 There are few things more beautiful and organic in a kitchen remodeling project than using reclaimed materials to infuse your home with the sense of history and character that can only come from materials that have lasted the test of time.
-According to Houzz, 45% of homeowners planning a kitchen remodel intend to gut their existing kitchen and 42% plan to update the existing space.
+According to Houzz, 45% of homeowners planning a kitchen remodel intend to gut their existing kitchen, and 42% plan to update the existing space.

-Investing in reclaimed materials when you are undertaking this investment of money and time will add a rustic patina and time tested appeal to your home and will extend the life of your kitchen, adding to the value of your home.
+Investing in reclaimed materials when you are undertaking this investment of money and time will add a rustic patina and time-tested appeal to your home and will extend the life of your kitchen, adding to the value of your home.

-Incorporating a farmhouse sink into our custom cabinetry can also add to the authenticity of your farmhouse kitchen, providing functionality and beauty that has been time tested for decades.
+Incorporating a farmhouse sink into our custom cabinetry can also add to the authenticity of your farmhouse kitchen, providing functionality and beauty that has been time-tested for decades.

 We design our kitchens and our furniture for the needs of ordinary people.
-With clean lines and beautiful patina, the important decision of a kitchen remodel is in the good hands our craftsmen, who design every element of your kitchen according to your needs and the growing needs of your family.
+With clean lines and a beautiful patina, the important decision of a kitchen remodel is in the good hands of our craftsmen, who design every element of your kitchen according to your needs and the growing needs of your family.